-In the late 70’s, I attended UVA for undergrad.
-After I graduated, I worked for the School of Engineering for 10 or 11 years.
-I later attended the Curry School of Education and got married.
-My wife is from Lynchburg, so we decided that Charlottesville would be a good location to settle down in between our hometowns.
-I soon found a job at the Cooper Center, and now I’ve been here for over 15 years!
+After attending UVA for undergrad, Allen served as the Director of Minority Programs for the School of Engineering.
+He later attended the Curry School of Education and got married.
+Because his wife is from Lynchburg, they decided that Charlottesville would be a good location to settle down in between their hometowns.
+He soon found a job at the Cooper Center and now has worked here for over 15 years.

 What does public service mean to you?

 Unfortunately, our society is sucking at the moment.
 People are all about themselves and not about our society.
 Therefore, public service means putting in effort and energy to support people who are trying to do some good.
 By good, I mean genuine, substantive efforts to help people out.
 We ultimately have a greater sense of duty than our own bank accounts.